jdiejim/pokedex-blog/README.md

 ## PokeCell

-The next step is to populate our list with pokecells, but first we need to build our PokeCell component.
-This component will act as a template for all of the 150 pokemons that we are going to render in PokeList.
+We are going to build a PokeCell component that will act as a template for each of the 150 Pokemon that we are going to render in PokeList.

-In **src** Go to your componets folder and create a PokeCell.js file.
-Then go to your stlyes folder and create a PokeCell.css file.
+Go to your **components** folder and create a **PokeCell.js** file.
+Then go to your styles folder and create a **PokeCell.css** file.

 ```